dd32/td-gh-ex/readme.txt

 = 1.0.3 - Dec 04 2016 =
 * Fixed some styling issues.
 * Fixed some styling issues in rtl.css

+= 1.0.4 - Dec 06 2016 =
+* Removed arouse_sanitize_css() function from customizer.php since it has been not used.
+* Added primary color support.
+* Changed some panel and section arrangements in customizer.
+* Removed unwanted stylings from style.css
+* Edited translation files.

 == Credits ==